 Clinging on with calloused palms

-In hopes it might stick
+In hope that it might stick with me

 As easily as Colgate to the sink,

-Before remembering that a photograph is like
+That a photograph is like

 A flag without the breeze,